 I am Visiting Faculty at Bennington college.
-I teach both introductory and advanced courses on topics such as language documentation and description, gesture, and linguistic anthropology.
+I teach both introductory and advanced courses on topics such as language documentation and description, gesture, and linguistic typology.

 I received my Ph.D. at the University of Hawai‘i at Mānoa where I focused my research on Austronesian languages, language documentation methods, and gesture.
-In my ongoing research, I aim to help both speaker and non-speaker researchers by creating a high-quality, comprehensive documentation of languages that will optimally aid future interested parties.
+In my ongoing research, I aim to help both speakers and non-speakers by creating a high-quality, comprehensive audio-visual corpus.
 I incorporate my past experiences in the film industry and as a language teacher to improve the communication around and quality of my documentation work.
-Further, through my work on Hawu, an Austronesian language of Savu island in Indonesia, I engage my native-speaker collaborators at all levels of the documentation process and encourage them to guide and continue the documentation.
+Further, through my work on Hawu and Saparua, both Austronesian languages of Eastern Indonesia, I engage my native-speaker collaborators at all levels of the documentation process and encourage them to guide and continue the documentation.

 My general research questions fall into four main areas: